gambol99/embassy/README.md

 [![Build Status](https://drone.io/github.com/gambol99/embassy/status.png)](https://drone.io/github.com/gambol99/embassy/latest)

 ### **Embassy**
-Is a service proxy for docker containers, which uses either etcd/consul for service endpoint discovery.
-It can be run in the following modes;
+Is a service proxy / load balancer for docker container services, using etcd | consul for service endpoint discovery.
+Presently it can be run on the following modes;

 >   - run locally inside the container as seperate service
 >   - (recommended) run on the docker host it self and use port mapping between host and container to permit the services